esphome/esphome-docs/components/sensor/accumulator.rst

 100 since the last save AND at least 30 seconds have passed.
 It will also be saved at least every 20 minutes (if changed).

-``sensor.accumelator.reset`` Action
+``sensor.accumulator.reset`` Action
 -----------------------------------

-This :ref:`Action <config-action>` allows you to reset the value of the accumelator sensor to zero.
-For example this can be used to reset the accumelator sensor to zero at midnight with a time-based automation.
+This :ref:`Action <config-action>` allows you to reset the value of the accumulator sensor to zero.
+For example this can be used to reset the accumulator sensor to zero at midnight with a time-based automation.

 .. code-block:: yaml

     on_...:
-      - sensor.accumelator.reset:  my_accumelator_sensor
+      - sensor.accumulator.reset:  my_accumulator_sensor

 See Also
 --------

 - :ref:`sensor-filters`
-- :apiref:`accumelator/accumelatorsensor.h`
+- :apiref:`accumulator/accumulator_sensor.h`
 - :ghedit:`Edit`